beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 ```

 From this, we learn a number of things:
-- This data includes data science salary information from 2019-2022.
+- This data includes data science salary information from 2020-2022.
 - Experience level is categorized into four values:
   - EN - 'Entry-Level'
   - MI - 'Mid-Level'
   - SE - 'Senior-Level'
   - EX - Executive Level
-- There are many unique job titles within the dataset.
+- There are 50 unique job titles within the dataset.
-- People working in data science live all over the world.
+- People working in data science live in 57 unique countries.
 - This data categorizes remote percentage as In-Person, Hybrid, or Onsite with the corresponding values of 0, 50, or 100 respectively.
-- Companies employing data scientists are located all over the world.
+- Companies employing data scientists are located in 50 unique countries.
-- A variety of small, medium, and large businesses are employing data scientists.
+- Company sizes are broken down into three categories: small, medium, and large.

 We also learn that there are a number of columns that will not be useful to our exploration and there are repeated rows.
 There's also multiple values that could be more meaningful for our exploration.
-Let's remove the unused columns/rows, remove rows with duplicated data, and rename the values to be more meaningful.
+Let's remove the unused columns, remove rows with duplicated data, and rename the values to be more meaningful.
 ```
 # Removing the redundant 'Unnamed: 0' column
 df.drop('Unnamed: 0', axis=1, inplace=True)